sc-ventures/cloudbreak-documentation/docs/blueprints.md

 <li>Configure an external RDBMS instance for Hive Metastore and include the JDBC connection information in your blueprint.
 If you choose to use an external database that is not PostgreSQL (such as Oracle, mysql) you must also set up Ambari with the appropriate connector; to do that, create a pre-ambari-start recipe and pass it when creating a cluster.</li>
 <li>If a remote Hive RDBMS is not provided, Cloudbrak will install a Postgres instance and configure it for Hive Metastore during the cluster launch.</li>
 </ul>
-Refer to Ambari blueprint documentation for information on how to configure and pass your external database connection parameters".
+For information on how to configure and pass your external database connection parameters, refer to [Ambari blueprint](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) documentation.
 </p>
 </div>